 Module 5: Software to Support Systematic Reviews

-Module 6: Screening Studies
+Module 6: Selecting Studies and Extracting Data

 Module 7: Critical Appraisal of Studies

-Module 9: Interpretation and Dissemination of Results
+Module 8: Interpretation and Dissemination of Results

 McKeown, S., Mir, Z., Ritonja, J., & Soleas, E. (2021).
 Systematic review support received and needed by researchers: a survey of libraries supporting Ontario medical schools.
-Journal of the Canadian Health Libraries Association / Journal De l’Association Des bibliothèques De La Santé Du Canada42(3). https://doi.org/10.29173/jchla29571
+Journal of the Canadian Health Libraries Association / Journal De l’Association Des bibliothèques De La Santé Du Canada, 42(3). https://doi.org/10.29173/jchla29571